 A Quick Ascent of Pico de Orizaba (December 3-5, 2008)

 Mexico is a land of many volcanoes, some active, some very close to the capital Mexico City (most notably, Popocatepetl and Ixtaccihuatl).
-This is a photo taken from the plane just before landing in Mexico City showing a volcano covered by a layer of clouds.
+This is a photo taken on another trip, in February 2015, from the plane just before landing in Mexico City showing a volcano (most likely Popocatepetl) covered by a layer of clouds.

-Climbers on the rim of the volcano near the top.
+Other climbers on the rim of the crater near the summit.

-View from the summit with Popocatepetl (5426m) and Iztaccihuatl (5230m) visible in the far background.
+View from the summit with Popocatepetl (5426m) and Ixtaccihuatl (5230m) visible in the far background.

-Israel and me on our return to Pedra Grande hut.
+Israel and me on our return to the Piedra Grande hut.